 CANCEL LISTS OF TYPES OF JOBS AND PROFESSIONS BANNED TO WOMEN IN ALL EASTERN EUROPEAN AND CENTRAL ASIAN COUNTRIES

 The list of professions banned for women is a relic of the Soviet era.
 This open discrimination against women in the working world is explained as “concern for reproductive health.”
 In Russia, Belarus, Moldova, Azerbaijan, and the former Soviet countries of Central Asia, women are banned by law from hundreds of professions, including prestigious and high-paying ones.

-In Armenia and Georgia, the articles about the list of banned professions were excluded from Labour Codes, but the women’s right to work remains restricted: in Armenia, the list of jobs and professions dangerous for women, minors, and people with limited capabilities for work is effective so far; in Georgia, the professions from such a list are prohibited for pregnant and nursing women
+In Armenia, Georgia and Ukraine the articles about the list of banned professions were excluded from Labour Codes, but the women’s right to work remains restricted: in Armenia, the list of jobs and professions dangerous for women, minors, and people with limited capabilities for work is effective so far; in Georgia, the professions from such a list are prohibited for pregnant and nursing women